fanzhonghao/fanzhonghao.com/orders/ubuntu_orders.md

 we can use find、 awk and grep to find some information which can be selected.

 ### about connect to the internet with the wire
-You can just use a order to complete it likes follow:
+You can just use an order to complete it likes the follow:
 * ` sudo pppoeconf `

 And then you can enter yourname and password.